 Gwersyllt is a village in North Wales, near Wrexham.
 The name comes from the Welsh ‘gwersyll’ meaning campsite, with the‘t’ added due to the local dialect.
 It was in the parish of Gresford until 1851 when it was big enough to be given its own parish status.
 Gwersyllt grew because of the coal mining industry, as did so many villages in Wales.
 It is served by a railway line which connects Gwersylllt to Wrexham and Liverpool, but probably if you are a resident of the village you will drive to work.
 This means that you might have been involved in one of the road traffic accidents in Gwersyllt, as unfortunately these types of accident can occur anywhere.

-Road traffic accidents in Gwersyllt
+Claiming for road traffic accidents in Gwersyllt

 If you have been involved in any of the road traffic accidents in Gwersyllt, it is not beyond the realms of possibility that you are considering making a personal injury compensation claim.
 Perhaps, however, you are unsure about how to begin.
 If this is the case, call us at Accident Advice Helpline for information and expert legal advice.
-We may even be able to put you in touch with an specialist road traffic accident lawyer who works on no win, no fee* basis, as we work with a team of such experts.
+We may even be able to put you in touch with an specialist road traffic accident lawyer who works on no-win, no-fee* basis, as we work with a team of such experts.
 All you have to do is call us on one of the freephone numbers given below.

 Criteria for making an injury claim